 You haven’t indeed visited Sarawak if you haven’t at least seen the famous traditional longhouses here.
 Annah Rais is a traditional Bidayuh longhouse located 100 kilometres outside Kuching, with 500 inhabitants.
 The Bidayuh ethnic group is the second-largest population of Sarawak, so visiting the Annah Rais longhouse would undoubtedly expose you to the rustic and traditional qualities of the Bidayuh culture.
 Bear in mind that there are three longhouses you can explore here — Kupo Terekan, Kupo Saba, and Kupo Sijo.

-Kuching Old Courthouse is revered for its enchanting architecture and design and is often flooded with both locals and tourists.
+Kuching Old Courthouse is revered for its enchanting architecture and design and is often flooded with locals and tourists.
 This historical courthouse houses the Sarawak Tourism Complex and dates from 1871.
-The complex has a great spot for history buffs to visit, including some buildings such as the clock tower built in Baroque style, Renaissance Pavilion during the colonial period, which has since been converted into a Textile Museum that showcases authentic textiles made from ethnic communities.
+The complex has a great spot for history buffs to visit, including some buildings such as the clock tower built in Baroque style Renaissance Pavilion during the colonial period, which has since been converted into a Textile Museum that showcases authentic textiles made from ethnic communities.

 The snake-like river bisects Kuching, giving it a unique blend of cosmopolitan and traditional, contributing to Kuching’s charm.
-Just near Kuching Waterfront and the Main Bazaar, you could choose to admire the view or enjoy it up close with a boat ride.
+Just near the Main Bazaar, you could choose to admire the view or enjoy it up close with a boat ride.
 You can do this any day of the week, as it departs from Kuching Waterfront daily, though it is only available from 5.30 PM to 7 PM.